 In addition to sipping, you can use green tea as the liquid in smoothies, oatmeal, or overnight oats, or to steam veggies or whole grain rice.
 It can also be incorporated into soups, stews, sauces, and marinades.
 Matcha, a powdered form of green tea, can also be used in beverages and recipes.
 Just be sure to cut off all caffeine at least six hours before bedtime so you won’t disrupt your sleep length or quality.

 As far as what not to do, it’s the usual suspects.
 Don’t overeat or consume too much sugar, processed foods, meat, or alcohol.
 The good news is that the protective foods above can easily displace aging-inducing foods.
 Reach for an apple with almond butter in place of processed cookies, and replace soda with green tea.
 In other words, focus on what to eat, and you’ll naturally curb your intake of foods to avoid.
 That’s important because for longevity, consistency is key.
 A long-haul diet supports a long, healthy life!

-Vega Protein Smoothie Natural (12 Servings, 250g) – Plant Based Protein Powder, Keto-Friendly, Gluten Free, Non Dairy…
+Vega Protein Smoothie Bodacious Berry (12 Servings, 260g) – Plant Based Protein Powder, Keto-Friendly, Gluten Free, Non…

 15 grams of complete, multisource, plant-based protein to give you a simple, satisfying protein boost